codefornl/corona-data/README.md

 python -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt python scrape_heldnodig.py
+pip install -r requirements.txt python main.py
-python scrape_nlvoorelkaar.py
 ```

-this will generate the file `*.json` that can be used to aggregate help requests from various sources
+this will generate the `corona-data.db` sqlite file.
+No sqlite3?
+Don't worry, you can upload the database to https://sqliteonline.com/ and view it there!

 Read [platforms](platforms.md) for our roadmap of platforms to scrape